A Coaching Case Study on Emotional Awareness In Coaching

 - Challenge: A Request stretches the clients way beyond their self-imposed limits and shakes up the way they see themselves

-- Dancing in the Moment: Being completely present with the client and holding clients Agenda, accessing their intuition.
+- Dancing in the Moment: Being completely present with the client and holding the clients’ Agenda, accessing their intuition.
 Willing to go in the client’s Direction and allowing the client to lead them

 - Emotion: Feeling of any kind: Joy, Anger, Fear, Love, jealousy are all emotions